2chera3/rsschool-cv/cv.md

 ###### Hi 👋
 ###### I am a beginner JavaScript developer from Minsk.
-###### I have more than 2 years of experience testing software as a QA Engineer on various platforms (web, mobile devices, tablets, 3D AR) and APIs.
+###### I have more than 2 years of experience testing.software as a QA Engineer on various platforms (web, mobile devices, tablets, 3D AR) and APIs.
 ###### I decided to change my specialty and study JavaScript on my own, becoming a future developer.
 ###### I love to travel, be active with my family and play with our dog Elvis.
 > Viam supervadet vadens 🤞